rhempel/container-base-images/README.md

 make use-case specific changes when we build the devcontainer from the base image.

-:warning: In the examples below, we refer to the Ubuntu version as `xx.yy`.
+:warning: In the examples, we refer to the Ubuntu version as `xx.yy`.
-Use the actual version in the commands below.
+Use the actual version when you type the command, for example 22.04.

 :warning: On Windows, you will need to use the `\` as a path separator.